rbleattler/mdop-docs/mdop/mbam-v25/mbam-25-server-prerequisites-for-stand-alone-and-configuration-manager-integration-topologies.md

 <tr class="odd">
 <td align="left"><p>Optional - Install the Transparent Data Encryption (TDE) feature in SQL Server</p></td>
 <td align="left"><p>The TDE SQL Server feature performs real-time I/O encryption and decryption of the data and log files, which can help you to comply with laws, regulations, and guidelines that apply to various industries.</p>
 <p>TDE performs real-time decryption of database information.
-This means that, if you are viewing recovery key information in the SQL Server database and you are logged on under an account that has permissions to the database, the recovery key information is visible.
+This means that, if you're viewing recovery key information in the SQL Server database and you're logged on under an account that has permissions to the database, the recovery key information is visible.
 To read more about TDE, see <a href="mbam-25-security-considerations.md" data-raw-source="[MBAM 2.5 Security Considerations](mbam-25-security-considerations.md)">MBAM 2.5 Security Considerations</a>.</p></td>
 </tr>
 <tr class="even">
 <td align="left"><p>SQL Server Database Engine Services</p></td>
 <td align="left"><p>SQL Server Database Engine Services must be installed and running during MBAM Server installation.
-However, SQL Server can be running remotely; it doesn’t have to be on the same server on which you are installing the MBAM Server software.</p></td>
+However, SQL Server can be running remotely; it doesn’t have to be on the same server on which you're installing the MBAM Server software.</p></td>
 </tr>
 <tr class="odd">
 <td align="left"><p>Windows PowerShell 3.0 or later</p></td>
-<td align="left"><p>Windows PowerShell does not have to be installed on the Compliance and Audit Database server if you are using Windows PowerShell to configure the database from a remote computer.</p></td>
+<td align="left"><p>Windows PowerShell doesn't have to be installed on the Compliance and Audit Database server if you're using Windows PowerShell to configure the database from a remote computer.</p></td>
 </tr>
 </tbody>
 </table>